 Reading time: 10+ min.

-- In the case of a double taxation avoidance treaty, part of the applicable income tax is withheld by the paying company, and part of the income earned has to be independently declared by the investor in his home country.
+- The double taxation avoidance treaties are concluded between individual countries, regulating the division of the withholding taxes.
+If and when applicable, part of the income tax is withheld by the payer, and the remaining untaxed part of the income has to be independently declared by the investor in his home country.

 Example: An Estonian private resident is subject to an income tax rate of 20% on interest payments.
-When investing in a Latvian project, 10% income tax is withheld by the Sponsor, which is forwarded to the Latvian tax office.
-The remaining 10% must be declared by the investor himself.
+When investing in a Latvian project, 10% income tax is withheld by the Project Owner, which is forwarded to the Latvian tax office.
+The remaining 10% must be declared by the investor in Estonia himself.

-- To avoid double taxation, a tax residency certificate is needed to upload to your investment account.
-The document can be get from your local tax department.
+- To benefit from the double taxation avoidance treaties, please upload a proper and valid tax residency certificate to to your investment account.
+The document can be downloaded or requested from from your local tax department.

-Although income tax withholding rules were in place in the mid-19th century, Mr Beardsley Rumi, the director of the Federal Reserve bank of New York Federal Reserve, is considered to be the author of the modern tax withholding system.
+Although income tax withholding rules were in place in the mid-19th century, Mr Beardsley Rumi, the director of the Federal Reserve Bank of New York, is considered to be the author of the modern withholding tax system.
 The US Congress enforced Rum’s proposals with the Current Tax Payment Act of 1943.

 Today, the tax withholding obligation is applied to the majority of distributions made by any corporate entity.
 Withholding tax is deducted from gross payout and the withheld amount is transferred forward to the tax authorities.
 By creating a withholding tax obligation, the state ensures that any income is taxed before it can be spent by the recipient.
 The income tax withholding system ensures that the state receives its taxes first, on time and without any credit risk.